 While the world (including residency) isn’t always sunshine and rainbows, residency rants and experiences shared on the platform may not always present a balanced view.
 It’s challenging to verify the authenticity of such posts, as noted earlier, and taking them at face value can lead to a skewed perception of certain programs or the residency experience in general.

-It's essential to approach such posts with a discerning eye and seek balanced viewpoints from other trusted sources (such as a connection you have to a current or former resident, a mentor, a Discord channel or group, ERAS, CaRMs, or even a program website or interview series).
+It's essential to approach such posts with a discerning eye and seek balanced viewpoints from other trusted sources (such as a connection you have to a current or former resident, a mentor, or even a program website or interview series).
 It’s important to remember that behind a screen, it’s human nature for some people (no matter if they’re a grocery clerk, a teacher or a surgeon) to become ‘keyboard warriors’ and make statements they might not normally make in person.
-Similarly, it’s easy to become heated and argue on reddit, just as it’s not uncommon to see users over-embellish an anecdote to make it more interesting.
+Similarly, it’s easy to become heated and argue on Reddit, just as it’s not uncommon to see users over-embellish an anecdote to make it more interesting.

 Biased Opinions